tailscale/terraform-provider-tailscale/docs/resources/acl.md

 ### Optional

 - `overwrite_existing_content` (Boolean) If true, will skip requirement to import acl before allowing changes.
 Be careful, can cause ACL to be overwritten
+- `reset_acl_on_destroy` (Boolean) If true, will reset the ACL for the Tailnet to the default when this resource is destroyed

 ### Read-Only